 - Combine the dry ingredients for the cake, including the all-purpose flour, poppy seeds, baking soda, and kosher salt.
 Set aside.

 - In the bowl of a stand mixer, prepare the lemon cake by combining room temperature butter and sugar with a paddle attachment until light and fluffy, about 3-4 minutes.
 Add in the egg and beat until combined.
+Add in the lemon zest and lemon extract and mix briefly until combined.

 - Alternate the flour mixture and the sour cream.
 First, add half of the flour mixture then half of the sour cream.
 Mix slightly on low speed, and then add the remaining flour and sour cream.
 Mix until just combined.